PositiveSumData/NationalOralHealthDataPortal/Data/ADA_HPI_Oral_Health_and_Well-Being/README.md

 ## Utility

-The ADA HPI Oral Health & Well-being survey is one of the rare datasets that explores people's percentions of their oral health and how oral health impacts their lives.
+The ADA HPI Oral Health & Well-being survey is one of the rare datasets that explores people's perceptions of their oral health and how oral health impacts their lives.

 ## Orientation & Stewardship